miyosuda/kicad-mcp-server/README.md

 - Save projects with optional new locations
 - Retrieve project metadata and properties

+### Schematic Design
+- Create new schematics with customizable settings
+- Add components from symbol libraries (resistors, capacitors, ICs, etc.)
+- Connect components with wires to create circuits
+- Add labels, annotations, and documentation to schematics
+- Save and load schematics in KiCAD format
+- Export schematics to PDF for documentation

 ### Board Design
 - Set precise board dimensions with support for metric and imperial units
 - Add custom board outlines (rectangle, rounded rectangle, circle, polygon)